olewsaa/amateur-radio/JS8Call/README.md

 # JS8Call
 ## Installing
 Installing JS8Call on Raspberry Pi4 is relatively straightforward.
+Using 32 bit is to ensure compability with VARA whicn run (currently in my installation) only at 32 bit.

 Download the ARM 32 bit version from the [JS8Call download site](http://files.js8call.com/latest.html), at time of writing http://files.js8call.com/2.2.0/js8call_2.2.0_armhf.deb , download and install with :